A-03125

 Statutory Text

-Any landlord that uses an automated housing decision making tool to screen applicants for housing shall notify each such applicant of the following: (i) That an automated housing decision making tool will be used in connection with the assessment or evaluation of such applicant; (ii) The characteristics that such automated housing decision making tool will use in the assessment of such applicant; (iii) Information about the type of data collected for such automated housing decision making tool, the source of such data, and the landlord's data retention policy; (iv) If an application for housing is denied through use of the automated housing decision making tool, the reason for such denial.
+Any landlord that uses an automated housing decision making tool to screen applicants for housing shall notify each such applicant of the following: (i) That an automated housing decision making tool will be used in connection with the assessment or evaluation of such applicant; (ii) The characteristics that such automated housing decision making tool will use in the assessment of such applicant; (iii) Information about the type of data collected for such automated housing decision making tool, the source of such data, and the landlord's data retention policy; and (iv) If an application for housing is denied through use of the automated housing decision making tool, the reason for such denial. (b) The notice required by paragraph (a) of this subdivision shall be made no less than twenty-four hours before the use of such automated housing decision making tool and shall allow such applicant to request an alternative selection process or accommodation.

 Other · Automated Decisionmaking